jiangmichael1/Pet-Date/Experience_Walkthrough.md

     - Pet Dates (redirects to sign up, displays: "We can't show the pets you matched with if you don't have an account!" )
     - Contact Us
     - Log In
+ - Add additional condition check for if someone is logging in as an adoption center

 ***